nikcleju/DEDP20162017/Lectures/01_ErrorControlCoding.md

 ### Modelling the errors on the channel

 * We consider only binary channels (symbols = $\left\lbrace 0,1 \right\rbrace$)
-* An error = a bit is changed from 0 to 1 or viceversa
+* An error = a bit is changed from 0 to 1 or vice-versa
 * Changing the value of a bit = modulo-2 sum with 1
 * Value of a bit remains the same = modulo-2 sum with 0